bbouretdev/pokemon-showdown/changelogs/Pokemons/Full.md

 ### <a href="https://dex.showdowndav.dynv6.net/pokemon/persian">persian</a>
 - **type_2** added : <a href="https://dex.showdowndav.dynv6.net/types/dark">Dark</a>
 - **ability_0** changed : <a href="https://dex.showdowndav.dynv6.net/abilities/limber" title="This Pokemon cannot be paralyzed.
-Gaining this Ability while paralyzed cures it.">Limber</a> → <a href="https://dex.showdowndav.dynv6.net/abilities/shadowhunter">Shadow Hunter</a>
+Gaining this Ability while paralyzed cures it.">Limber</a> → <a href="https://dex.showdowndav.dynv6.net/abilities/shadowhunter" title="If Dusk is active, this Pokemon's Atk and Sp.
+Atk are 1.5x;">Shadow Hunter</a>
 - **hidden_ability** changed : `Unnerve` → <a href="https://dex.showdowndav.dynv6.net/abilities/ambusher" title="If it is the user's first turn on the field, it's offensive moves will crit.">Ambusher</a>
 - **added_moves** :
   -> <a href="https://dex.showdowndav.dynv6.net/moves/crunch" title="20% chance to lower the target's Defense by 1.">Crunch</a>